rdappel/courses/pages/version-control-essentials/assignments/stashing-practice.md

    - How many times did you use `git stash push` in this assignment?

-   - What is the difference between `git stash pop` and `git stash apply`?

    - Describe a real-world scenario where you might need to stash your work.

    - Why is it helpful to add messages to your stashes (using the `-m` flag)?